Norton Sparkles in NCTC Event

 November 27, 2012

-The Pacific McGeorge Mock Trial Team wrapped up its fall campaign with a solid performance in the 11th Annual National Civil Trial Competition, which was held Nov.
+The McGeorge Mock Trial Team wrapped up its fall campaign with a solid performance in the 11th Annual National Civil Trial Competition, which was held Nov.
 16-18 in Los Angeles.

 Led by David Norton, who received a Best Oral Advocate Preliminary Rounds runner-up award, the team took fifth place against a powerful field at the Loyola Law School-hosted event.
 Syracuse beat Duquesne for the championship after Stetson and Cumberland fell in the semifinals.